loz2754/AUN-ComfyUI-Nodes/README.md

   <img src="docs/images/aun-logo.png" alt="AUN Logo" height="100" align="center"/> AUN Nodes Collection
 </h1>

-A comprehensive collection of custom nodes for ComfyUI designed to enhance workflow efficiency, organization, and control.
+A comprehensive collection of custom nodes for ComfyUI which I find useful.
+If you prefer compact, well-organised workflows, then give these a try.
+From versatile bypass/mute/collapse controllers, to automatic file naming and saving, to Loras handling with simple prompt and trigger words management, and lots of other tempting goodies!

+Many of the nodes feature a 'compact mode', activated by double clicking the node body, which hides all the widgets, except for those you need to see.
+I will be updating the readme with more examples/workflows as and when I find the time.

 ## <!-- BEGIN: AUN_NODES_AUTO -->